Skip to main content

 Mitigation Recommendations

-1. Monitor the WP Recipe Maker plugin vendor announcements closely and apply security patches immediately once available.
-2. Until a patch is released, restrict Contributor-level access to trusted users only and review existing contributors for suspicious accounts.
-3. Implement Web Application Firewall (WAF) rules to detect and block malicious scripts targeting the 'name' parameter in the wprm-recipe-roundup-item shortcode.
-4. Employ Content Security Policy (CSP) headers to limit the execution of unauthorized scripts on affected websites.
-5. Conduct regular security audits and code reviews of custom shortcodes or user input handling in WordPress plugins.
-6. Educate content contributors about the risks of injecting untrusted content and enforce strict input validation on all user-supplied data.
-7. Consider disabling or replacing the WP Recipe Maker plugin if immediate patching is not feasible and the plugin is critical to operations.
-8. Use security plugins that can detect stored XSS attempts and sanitize inputs dynamically as an interim protective measure.
+To mitigate CVE-2025-14385, European organizations should prioritize the following actions: 1) Monitor for and apply updates to the WP Recipe Maker plugin as soon as a security patch is released by the vendor.
+2) Until a patch is available, restrict Contributor-level access to trusted users only and audit existing user privileges to minimize risk.
+3) Implement Web Application Firewall (WAF) rules to detect and block suspicious input patterns targeting the 'name' parameter in the wprm-recipe-roundup-item shortcode.
+4) Employ Content Security Policy (CSP) headers to limit the execution of unauthorized scripts on affected pages.
+5) Conduct regular security reviews and penetration testing focused on user input handling in WordPress plugins.
+6) Educate content contributors about the risks of injecting untrusted content and enforce strict content moderation policies.
+7) Consider temporarily disabling or replacing the WP Recipe Maker plugin with alternative solutions if immediate patching is not feasible.
+8) Use security plugins that provide input sanitization and output encoding enhancements to reduce the risk of XSS.
+These measures, combined, will reduce the attack surface and limit the potential for exploitation until a vendor patch is available.

 Technical Details